Caroline's Cooking

 • Cut foil squares and divide the steak and vegetable mixture evenly between them.

-• Seal up the foil packs and either cook on the grill around 10 min or in oven at 425F/220C around 20 min.
+• Seal up the foil packs and either cook on the grill around 10 minutes or in oven at 425F/220C around 15 minutes.
+Check part way to see if it needs less or more time.

 • Open up the pack and finish the steak either directly on grill or the whole pack under the broiler for a couple minutes to brown.